conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-security-mode.md

 All our customers are affected.
 Even though this change is backwards-compatible (we still support the delegated protocols for the `GATEWAY_SECURITY_PROTOCOL`), we recommend you migrate to the new environment variables.
 You can find more details in the [What do I need to do](#what-do-i-need-to-do).

 We still support the `GATEWAY_ACL_ENABLED` variable.
 Where set, we will continue to honor valid configurations.
-However, if `GATEWAY_SECURITY_MODE` is set to `KAFKA_MANAGED`, we will provide an error message if `ACL_ENABLED` is set to true. **You cannot manage ACLs on the Gateway if you are authenticating on the Kafka cluster.**
+However, if `GATEWAY_SECURITY_MODE` is set to `KAFKA_MANAGED`, we will provide an error message if `GATEWAY_ACL_ENABLED` is set to true. **You cannot manage ACLs on the Gateway if you are authenticating on the Kafka cluster.**

 ## What do I need to do?